a-maier/cres/Readme.md

   and gradually increase the value if too many negative weights are left.

+- `--leptonalgorithm`, `--leptonradius`, `--leptonpt` enable clustering for leptons and photons.
+These options should be set whenever QED corrections are included, for example through showering.

 - `--ptweight` specifies how much transverse momenta affect distances between particles with momenta p and q according to the formula